antwxne/R-Type/README.md

 4. Install CMake
 5. Build the project. `make -j`

-#### Dynamic library
-After compiled, you **MUST** get dynamics libraries to play.

-1. Create a directory at the root of the repositorie which is named : `./lib` `mkdir lib`
-2. Move the dynamic library compiled located at `build/lib/` in to `./lib` `move build/lib/libFirstMonsterEntity.so ./lib`
-`move build/lib/libSecondMonsterEntity.so ./lib`
-`move build/lib/libThirdMonsterEntity.so ./lib`

 #### r-type_server / r-type_client

 1. Run r-type_server and set the port to open